grofit/aurelia-generate/readme.md

 There are a few options you can set

 * **using-model** - The vm you wish to generate the markup for (MANDATORY FOR ALL GENERATORS)
-* **with-type** - The type of generator your want to use (MANDATORY FOR ALL GENERATORS)
+* **options** - As aurelia does not allow you to mix mandatory and optional we need to capture options in its own attribute

-These are specifically for the default generator
+Options available for the default generator are:

 * **id-prefix** - The prefix to give an elements id, general format is <prefix>-<name-of-property-as-spinal-case>-<suffix>, defaulted to nothing
 * **id-suffix** - The suffix to give an elements id
 * **with-labels** - If labels should be generated before the input element, defaults to true
 * **with-placeholders** - If placeholders should be generated for the input elements, defaults to true
 * **with-container** - If container divs should wrap each input (and possible label), defaults to true

+Unlike the knockout version which can support multiple generator types at once this version currently does not, although it probably will do in the future once aurelia is more mature.

 ## Customisation